viniceosm/vinidex/README.md

 ## model(nameObjectStore)

-method **model** return an object with methods CRUD for the objectStore, this is helps in writing, because you don't need use every time `vinidex`
+Method **model** return an object with methods CRUD for the objectStore, this is helps in writing, because you don't need use every time `vinidex`

 ```javascript
 let Students = vinidex.model('Students');